astro0725/readme-generator/README.md

 	* Questions
 	* Credits
 	* License
-* Some sections will have you launch an editor so its easier for people who aren't familiar with line break syntax and/or want to visually see how their README.md will look
+* Some sections will have you launch an editor so it's easier for people who aren't familiar with line break syntax and/or want to visually see how their README.md section will look
 * If you would like to add a license, it is configurable (with limited options)
 * A prompt is asked if you would like to add a table of contents if you decide that you'd like 4 or more sections to your README.md
-* When file is generated, it is added to the generated-readmes folder within a folder with the corresponding name of the project
+* When the file is generated, it is added to the generated-readmes folder within a folder with the corresponding name of the project

 ## Screenshots